jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 19, 2007.md

 Q: Scott, are you from Boston?

-A: No, I'm from Patterson, New Jersey.
+Q: No, I'm from Patterson, New Jersey.

 Q: You and I had a conversation.
 I was from Boston.